-Saddle manufacturer Brooks England has been a British household name and an international cycling icon for 150 years.
+Saddle manufacturer Brooks England have been a British household name and an international cycling icon for 150 years.
 What continues to motivate and inspire this classic marque?